openzipkin-attic/zipkin-sparkstreaming/autoconfigure/stream-kafka/README.md

 topic | zipkin | Kafka topic encoded lists of spans are be consumed from. group-id | zipkin | Consumer group this process is consuming on behalf of. bootstrap-servers | none | Initial set of kafka servers to connect to; others may be discovered.
 Values are in comma-separated host:port syntax.
-Ex "host1:9092,host2:9092". zookeeper.connect-servers | none | Looks up bootstrap-servers from Zookeeper.
-Values are in comma-separated host:port syntax.
-Ex "host1:2181,host2:2181". zookeeper.connect-suffix | "" | Optional chroot path used as a suffix for connect string. zookeeper.session-timeout | 10000 | Session timeout for looking up bootstrap-servers.
+Ex "host1:9092,host2:9092". zookeeper.connect | none | Looks up bootstrap-servers from Zookeeper.
+Values is a connect string (comma-separated host:port with optional suffix) Ex "host1:2181,host2:2181". zookeeper.session-timeout | 10000 | Session timeout for looking up bootstrap-servers.

 ## More Examples